xiaoleitongxue/xiaoleitongxue/README.md

 - 🏫 I graduated from Yunnan University
 - 🌱 I come from Yunnan Province, China
 - 🎵 I like classical music and rock music
-- 📕 Now learning on machine learning
+- 📕 Now learning on Machine Learning
 - 📫 How to reach me: me.lilei@foxmail.com